 Student Housing Residents

-If you are a resident of Student Housing, you will not be classified as an in-district student.
-However, you will only pay in-district tuition rates.
-The adjustment is made after classes start at the beginning of the semester.
+If you are a resident of Student Housing, you will not be classified as In-District student; however, you will only be required to pay the In-District tuition rates.
+THe adjustment is made after classes start at the beginning of the semester.

 Students who wish to attend an Illinois community college outside of the ICC community college district should fill-out the cooperative agreement online form at least 30 days before the start of the semester.
 Some students may be able to attend the other community college at their in-district tuition rate.